 If you have an offline registry only:

-Your love and busting a move or two on the dance floor is all that we ask for.
+Your love and busting a move or two on the dance floor are all that we ask for.
 However, if you wish to share a gift with us in celebration, we appreciate your generosity and are registered at the following stores.

 Charles met Nick in college, where they became buds over a mutual love of Dinosaur Jr. songs and Francar’s buffalo wings.
 Nick can be curmudgeonly, but don’t let that fool you.
 This guy has killer jokes.
 Look forward to a display of his skills during the best man speech!

-Finny is Charles and Audra’s sweet little frenchie pup.
+Finny is Charles and Audra’s sweet little Frenchie pup.
 She’s never met a face she didn’t want to lick and you can always count on her to roll over for belly rubs.
 You’ll know her by her distinctive snorts as she carries the rings down the aisle.

 Pippin Hill Farm & Vineyards

 1616, 5022 Plank Rd.
 North Garden, VA 22959